readium/architecture/other/lcp/README.md

 3/ Check that the status is "ready" or "active".

 If this is not the case (revoked, returned, cancelled, expired), the app will notify the user and stop there.
+The message to the user must be clear about the status of the license: don't display "expired" if the status is "revoked".
+The date and time corresponding to the new status should be displayed (e.g. "The license expired on 01 January 2018").

+If the license has been revoked, the user message should display the number of devices which registered to the server.
+This count can be calculated from the number of "register" events in the status document.
+If no event is logged in the status document, no such message should appear (certainly not "The license was registered by 0 devices").

 ### 5/ Get an updated license if needed

 If the license timestamp in the updated object of the Status Document is more recent than the timestamp contained in the local copy of the License Document, the client MUST download the License Document again.

 It must then validate *again* the license structure and integrity.
+The expiration date is tested again at this time (the license take precedence over the status document).

-It the license is ok, it must then replace its previous copy with the new one.
+If the license is ok, the app replaces the previous copy with the new one.

 Note 1: it implies that if the user has changed his passphrase on the provider's end, the "old" passphrase is still ok until the license info is modified (e.g. a loan return).